linucksrox/linucksrox.github.io/_posts/2016/07-July/2016-07-29-setting-up-jekyll.markdown

 ---
-layout: post
+layout: single
 title:  "How To Get Going With Jekyll and GitHub Pages"
 date:   2016-07-29 16:55:43 -0400
-categories: jekyll install
+categories: jekyll
 comments: true
 ---
-I'm running [Xubuntu 16.04][xubuntu].
+I'm running [Xubuntu 16.04][xubuntu]{:target="_ blank"}.
 This method should be the same/similar in any Debian/Ubuntu distro.
 These are the steps I followed to get this thing working, using the terminal:
 ```
 sudo apt install ruby ruby-dev ri bundler build-essential git
 sudo gem install jekyll
 sudo gem install minima
 ```

-Note that if the Jekyll version is newer than the supported version on GitHub (see the [GitHub dependency versions][github-pages-versions] page) then you will need to install the latest supported version of jekyll instead, like this:
+Note that if the Jekyll version is newer than the supported version on GitHub (see the [GitHub dependency versions][github-pages-versions]{:target="_ blank"} page) then you will need to install the latest supported version of jekyll instead, like this:
 ```
 sudo gem install jekyll -v 3.1.6
 ```